Importing from TP-7 and Other Recorders

 • Field recorders — Zoom, Tascam, Sound Devices, and similar

-• Voice recorders — any USB recorder that mounts as a drive or MTP device
+• Voice recorders — any recorder that saves audio files

 • USB drives — any drive with audio files